CrowdStrike/glide-core/.changeset/floppy-lies-deny.md

 '@crowdstrike/glide-core': patch
 ---

-Popover now removes its document listeners when it's removed from the DOM.
+Popover now removes its document listener when removed from the DOM.